orgsorfi/ELK-Deployment/README.md

 ### Filebeat

 _ -This is for the setup of filebeat-config.yml file (output.elasticsearch) section.
 After downloading the need basic configuration file. update it with the following information form this section.
 This file will be used to direct the outputs of the beat.
 Pointing them at the Kibana and Logstash VM for proccessing (keep in mind that the config file will be copied to the machine you wish to monitor).
+The needed Yaml playbook script is the filebeat_setup.yml.

 [Filebeat](Pictures/filebeat.1.PNG)
 - Pictures/filebeat.1.png

 _ - This is for the setup of filebeat-config.yml file (setup.kibana) section you will need the playbook for setup.
-It is the filebeat_setup.yml

 [Filebeat](Pictures/filebeat.2.PNG)